allanlw/svg-cheatsheet/README.md

 </xsl:stylesheet>
 ```

 Note: due to the nature of XSLT, the input doesn't actually *have* to be a valid SVG file if the xml-stylesheet is ignored, but it's useful to bypass filters.

+Also, Because I have no interest in learning XSLT, this template just wholesale replaces the entire "old" image with the new one.

 # Javascript